charlesfinney/timbucks/README.md

 # timbucks Project (TBX)
+Quest of the Day: create your own currency and exchange it with group
 ## youtube video
 * [How to send Tokens from Metamask to Exchange](https://www.youtube.com/watch?v=d5EipPVafsA)
 * [How to send Tokens from Metamask to Exchange](https://www.youtube.com/watch?v=P2caxOsA_JE)